AutolabJS/autolabcli/README.md

 #AutoLab CLI
 A client command line interface for submissions to [JavaAutolab](https://github.com/prasadtalasila/JavaAutolab).
 ##Commands
-* `autolab init` - Takes the credentials.
+* `autolab init` - Initializes local repository and authenticates
-* `autolab exit` - Wipes off the credentials.
-Will have to do an init again, to work with autolab.
+* `autolab exit` - Wipes off the credentials from the system
-* `autolab git create` - Creates a repository on gitlab
+* `autolab git create` - Creates a repository on Gitlab
-* `autolab git delete` - Deletes the specified repository
+* `autolab git delete` - Deletes the specified repository from Gitlab
 * `autolab git changeserver` - To change the host of the gitlab server
 * `autolab git push` - Adds, commits, pushes the code
 * `autolab submit` -  To submit the code to JavaAutolab and fetch the results
+* `autolab exit` - Print help manual

 ##Installation